Back to Blog

 "Prove It Works Small"

-This is where most companies screw up by going too big too fast.
-We do the opposite: tiny, controlled experiments with obsessive measurement.
+Most companies screw up by going too big too fast.
+The winning approach: tiny, controlled experiments with obsessive measurement.

 What Success Looks Like: